Usher In the Fall Season With Pumpkin Whoopie Pies

 - 1 tsp baking soda

-Visual Photo Tour: Pumpkin Whoopie PiesClick thumbnail to view full-size
+Visual Photo Guide: Pumpkin Whoopie PiesClick thumbnail to view full-size

 - Preheat oven to 350 degrees F. Line baking sheets with parchment paper.

 - In a separate bowl, whisk the sugar, dark brown sugar, and the oil together.
-Add the pumpkin puree and whisk to combing thoroughly.
+Add the pumpkin puree and whisk to combine thoroughly.
 Add the eggs and vanilla and whisk until combined.